mdefenders/it-works-on-my-machine/README.md

 > **Real-world recommendation:** Use SemVer tags for all builds, including development, add SHA1 as additional tags or
 > metadata, to improve traceability and consistency.

+### Separate Workflow File per Branch/Promotion Step

+Maintaining separate workflow files for branches like `feature`, `develop`, `preprod`, `release`, and `hotfix` may initially seem redundant.
+Technically, they could be unified into a single workflow using conditional logic for each promotion stage.

+However, this split offers several advantages:

+- Clearer separation of concerns
+- Safer and more focused updates
+- Easier debugging and testing of individual stages

+The trade-off is increased file duplication and slightly more complexity.

+> **Real-world recommendation:** For larger teams or production-grade systems, prefer well-structured,
+> environment-scoped workflows unless pipeline maintenance becomes a burden.
+Consider consolidation only when logic
+> becomes hard to maintain across many files.

 ## Summary

 This project presents a practical example of a modern CI/CD pipeline tailored for microservices, featuring: